INTERVIEW BY MARKO SYRJALA AND JARNO HUOVILA

 Well, it was not MY mistake, because it’s a legendary band, one of the biggest bands in the world, one that I respected and was a fan of.
-I thought that it was an unusual choice to choose me and my voice, because my voice is so different to the previous singer [Bruce Dickinson] and different to the first singer [Paul Di’Anno].
+It was an unusual choice to choose me and my voice because my voice is so different from the previous singer [Bruce Dickinson] and different from the first singer [Paul Di’Anno].

 Did you have to go through the auditions?

-Everybody had to audition, the only advantage I had was that the guys from the band knew me because I had supported IRON MAIDEN in WOFLSBANE.
+Everybody had to audition; the only advantage I had was that the band members knew me because I had supported IRON MAIDEN in WOLFSBANE.
 Steve Harris already had my records because I had given them to him, so I didn’t have to send a tape in.
-I still had to learn the songs, go through two auditions and sing with the band same as everybody else.
+I still had to learn the songs, go through two auditions and sing with the band, same as everybody else.

-Any memorable stories from the times you played in Finland with IRON MAIDEN, the Nummirock festival for example?
+For example, any memorable stories from when you played in Finland with IRON MAIDEN, the Nummirock festival?

-As we were driving back… I don’t know what it is, but people feel "Oh, I’m driving an important band.
-I’ll show what a good driver I am." and suddenly they turn into fucking Schumacher.
-I’m not interested in how good a driver you think you fucking are, I just want to get back to the hotel in one fucking piece.
-I don’t know if this guy was trying to cap 200km/h on this truck or what, but it wasn’t quite dark and there… in front of us is this fucking great animal!
-I don’t know if it was a stag or a moose or what you guys have up here, but whatever they are they stand in the middle of the road in front of heavy metal bands at 200km/h.
-The breaks were schreeching and the horn was blowing, but the fucking thing wasn’t moving and as we got closer and closer.
-We must have been "that" close to the moose and then… it just fucking walked off the road, like that.
-There were signs everywhere "Careful, mooses crossing.".
+As we were driving back… I don’t know what it is, but people feel, “Oh, I’m driving an important band.
+I’ll show what a good driver I am.” and suddenly they turn into fucking Schumacher.
+I’m not interested in how good a driver you think you fucking are, and I want to get back to the hotel in one fucking piece.
+I don’t know if this guy was trying to cap 200km/h on this truck or what, but it wasn’t quite dark, and there… in front of us is this fucking great animal!
+I don’t know if it was a stag or a moose or what you guys have up here, but whatever they are, they stand in the middle of the road in front of heavy metal bands at 200km/h.
+The breaks were screeching, and the horn was blowing, but the fucking thing wasn’t moving, and as we got closer and closer.
+We must have been “that” close to the moose, and then… it just fucking walked off the road, like that.
+There were signs everywhere “Careful, mooses are crossing the road.”

-Do you remember the time you and Nicko McBrain were doing promotion for the Virtual XI album here?
+Do you remember the time you and Nicko McBrain were promoting the Virtual XI album here?

 In a place called Planet Hollywood, it was great.
-The record company set up all the promo at Planet Hollywood here in Helsinki, they treated us like big celebrities.
-At the end I said I’d love to have a t-shirt or something and fucking hell, we got leather jackets, like 500 euros worth of leather jackets!
-We were drunk as anything by the end of the day, "Come and have a drink guys!", "Yeah, okay.".
-Of course you answer the same fucking question about fifty times and you can hear yourself speaking but there’s like a part of your brain that’s melting.
+The record company set up all the promos at Planet Hollywood here in Helsinki, and they treated us like big celebrities.
+In the end, I said I’d love to have a t-shirt or something, and fucking hell, we got leather jackets, like 500 euros worth of leather jackets!
+We were drunk as anything by the end of the day, “Come and have a drink, guys!”, “Yeah, okay.”.
+Of course, you answer the same fucking question about fifty times, and you can hear yourself speaking, but there’s like a part of your brain that’s melting.

 Any recollections from the last time you played with IRON MAIDEN here in Helsinki at the Ice Hall, back in 1998?

-It was actually a pretty nice sized tour compared to the previous one, wasn’t it?
+It was a pretty nice-sized tour compared to the previous one.

 Were you still growing together as a band at that point?

-A lot of stuff left over from the "Virtual XI" sessions, some of it written by you, made it’s way onto the "Brave New World" album…
+A lot of leftover material from the “Virtual XI” sessions, some of it written by you, made its way onto the “Brave New World” album…

 I can’t talk about that…

 That album is my masterpiece… and my tragedy.
-When I left IRON MAIDEN, the management said "People don’t make it after IRON MAIDEN because they don’t get their album out on time.
-You have to capitalize on being famous from IRON MAIDEN and get your album out, so people can see what you’re doing."
+When I left IRON MAIDEN, the management said, “People don’t make it after IRON MAIDEN because they don’t get their album out on time.
+You have to capitalize on being famous from IRON MAIDEN and get your album out, so people can see what you’re doing.”
 That’s exactly what I did and had my album ready for Christmas.
 I had a band together and was ready to go on tour, but the management wouldn’t let me do that.
-Then they said the album has to come out before IRON MAIDEN, so I got it ready with artwork and everything for Christmas and then the management made sure that the album came out the SAME WEEK as "Brave New World".
+Then they said the album had to come out before IRON MAIDEN, so I got it ready with artwork and everything for Christmas, and then the management made sure that the album came out the SAME WEEK as “Brave New World.”
 What chance did I stand?

 FOR MORE INFO: